penina26/dsc-phase-2-project/README.md

 # Interpreting the Final Model

-According to our model, the base price for a house in King County (the model intercept) is about $ 6672793.67 The price of a house unit however flactuates with change in below factors.
+According to our model, the base price for a house in King County (the model intercept) is about $ 6672793.67 The price of a house unit however fluctuates with change in below factors.

 <table>
 <tr>